oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 The Everyone role panel should be shown.
 Select the **Users** tab.
 Click **Add Users**.
 Assign yourself to the role.

 You've now created a role and assigned yourself to it.
-But this information will not be passed along in the JWT without a little customization.
+But this information will not be passed along in the JWT without a bit of customization.
 The current best practice is to do this using actions.

 Select **Actions** from the left menu in the developer dashboard.
 Click on **Flows**.
 Select **Login**.